eead-csic-compbio/scripting_linux_shell/session1.md

     paste P08660.half.1.tsv P08660.half.2.tsv  | column -t

-However, in many cases we don't want to join two files row-by-row, but joining columns for those rows which share the same value in one of the columns, which acts as a reference.
+However, in many cases we don't want to join two files row-by-row, but joining columns for those rows which share the same value in one of the columns, which acts as a key field to join the rows.
 This is typical when we have an identifier of any kind, associated to different values.
 To do this we can use the `join` command.
 First, update our two files to contain a column with the row number:

     cat -n P08660.half.1.tsv > P08660.half.1.ID.tsv
     cat -n P08660.half.2.tsv > P08660.half.2.ID.tsv